Frequently Asked Questions about the Levitt Pavilion

 How much are tickets to the Levitt?

-All of the Levitt Pavilion concerts are free except for our annual benefit concert.
-Requiring a ticket purchase for one big concert a year helps us pay for 50 free concerts.
+All of the Levitt Pavilion concerts are free except for some concerts each year that require tickets.
+Requiring a ticket purchase for a few concerts a year helps us pay for more than 50 free concerts plus adds to the music options at the Levitt.

-Why is there a concert that requires tickets?
+Why are there concerts that require tickets?
 I thought all the concerts are free.

-While the concerts at the Levitt Pavilion are free, producing the concerts is not.
-Requiring a ticket purchase for one big concert a year helps us raise the money to pay for 50 free concerts.
+While 50 concerts at the Levitt Pavilion are free, producing the concerts is not.
+Requiring a ticket purchase for a few concerts a year helps us raise money to pay for more than 50 free concerts, plus adds to the music options at the Levitt.

-Where does the money you collect from the audience during every concert go?
+Where does the money go that you collect from the audience during every concert?

 It helps us pay the expenses to put on the concerts, including paying the musical artists and the technical crew to run the lights and sound.